ivanmonteiro/VideoCatalog/README.md

 Author: **Ivan Monteiro Cantalice**

 Video catalog shows a page with all your videos the configured directory and you can get a preview of each video when hovering.
-The UI is browser-based and **self-hosted**.
+The UI is browser-based and **self-hosted** with no need to install a web server.
+Just launch **VideoCatalog.Webserver.exe** and open the browser!

 ## Motivation